danielksan81/go-perun/.gitlab/issue_templates/Bug.md

 	I.e: recover() treats panic(nil) the same as no panic.
 	Or: I pressed the red button. -->

+**Reproduction**&emsp; <!-- Optional if obvious.
+	How can the bug be reproduced?
+	Either describe or provide a short code sample. -->

 **Fix**&emsp; <!-- Optional.
 	How can the bug be fixed?
 Just a short hint would suffice.
 If you have no